Language

 Common Use Cases

-Pills and prescriptions are labeled in milligrams.
-Convert to grams to understand total daily intake or compare dosages.
+Drug doses are written in mg.
+Convert to grams to total a daily intake or compare strengths across products.

 Frequently Asked Questions